16th Century Gothic Style Metal Chest Project

 Here is the rough sketch of the lock works plan.
 In this workshop, about half the students were there to make locks for their chest and about half were there to learn how to make locks of this general style.
 No two locks were alike.
 He gave us enough information and over-the-shoulder tutoring to make anything from simple (my lock) to VERY complex.
 My lock, for instance, has only 2 simple "ring" wards, whereas some of the others had as many as 4 or 5 wards, of several different styles.

 I modified the rough sketch from the reversed image Tom gave us and since we changed the style of the spring system during the workshop, I updated that, too.
-Some of the students will fasten their lock plate directly to the front of the chest if they want the "works" to show on the inside while others will make thiers reversed from what you see here so the lock parts are hidden from view.
+Some of the students will fasten their lock plate directly to the front of the chest if they want the "works" to show on the inside while others will make theirs reversed from what you see here so the lock parts are hidden from view.
 Hiding the lock parts means that the contents of the box won't be able to jam the works.

 Here, below, are the parts and subassemblies that I made.
 I haven't done any decoration of the components yet, and haven't even decided how much of that I might do.
-The lock plate is 14 ga. steel, the ward box (upper left") is 14 ga., too.
+The lock plate is 14 ga. steel, the ward box (upper left) is 14 ga., too.

 Tom brought key blanks for us but did extensive demos of how to make the jig he used to form them and how he does that work.
 We still had plenty of work to do to get the blanks ready.

-You can see the bolt at the top of the picture with it's single talon.
+You can see the bolt at the top of the picture with its single talon.
 In this style of lock, the key does NOT rotate through 360 degrees.
 The key only pushes the bolt far enough to free the hasp on the outside.

-You can also see the tubualar ward brazed to the inside of the ward box (upper left).
+You can also see the tubular ward brazed to the inside of the ward box (upper left).
 Then you can see the larger ring ward brazed to the lockplate.
 I was sort of a guuinea pig at forge brazing and used too much brazing rod, as you can see.

 To the left of the lockplate is the spring that will eventually bear against the "mild steel arm" which, in turn, will resist the action of the bolt, keeping in firmly in place, latching up the hasp, when the key is not pushing it.